Pneumonia

 courtesy of Dr Zhaolin Xu, Department of Pathology, Dalhousie University

-As it is readily reversible, every health care provider should be on the lookout for it, and every physician should know how to rapidly diagnose and treat pneumonia.
+As it is often readily curable, every health care provider should be on the lookout for it, and every physician should know how to rapidly diagnose and treat pneumonia.

 return to top